Utilities & Internet

 Get connected as fast as possible with this day-by-day plan.

-Set up a VPN if needed for home-country streaming
+Set up a VPN if you need access to home-country streaming or work tools.

-Get CUPS codes from landlord for electricity and gas
+Ask the landlord for the electricity and gas CUPS codes.

-Convert to a contract mobile plan once you have NIE + bank account
+Switch to a mobile contract once you have your NIE and Spanish bank account.

 Total monthly utility costs